exactelement/Veridect-ai-diet-plan/replit.md

 ## Overview

-Veridect is a health-focused web application that provides instant AI-powered food analysis and nutritional guidance with comprehensive multi-language support.
+Veridect food analyser bringing awareness to healthier nutrition.
+AI-powered nutrition guidance for healthier living.
 Users can analyze food through photos, uploads, or text descriptions to receive simple "Yes", "No", or "OK" verdicts with detailed explanations in 20+ languages.
 The platform combines modern React frontend with Express.js backend, featuring user authentication, subscription management, comprehensive food logging capabilities, and real-time translation across all pages and components.

 ## System Architecture